NETT: Solving Inverse Problems with Deep Neural Networks: Application to sparse data tomography

 Finally, Figure \ref{fig:noisy} shows reconstruction results with NETT from noisy data where we added \SI{5}{\percent} additive Gaussian noise to the the data.
 We performed 15 iterations with Algorithm~\ref{alg:gradient}.
 The relative reconstruction errors are $E(\signal_{15}) = 0.280$ for the Shepp Logan phantom and $E(\signal_{15}) = 0.210$ for the blobs phantom.
-Parameters have been taken as in the noiseless data case; no detailed studies for finding optimal values of step site and regularization parameter have been performed.
-In both cases, the reconstructions for are free from under-sampling artifacts and contain high frequency information, which demonstrates the applicability of NETT for noisy data as well.
+Parameters have been taken as in the noiseless data case. {\cm We also calculated the average relative $L^2$-error and average structured similarity index (SSIM) of \cite{wang2004image} on a test set of 100 phantoms, which were similar to the training set.
+The errors for both the noiseless and noisy case can be seen in Table~\ref{tab:errors}.
+We used the same parameters as above for both the noiseless and the noisy case. }